ChemicallyIncorrect/ChemicallyIncorrect/README.md

 - 👋 Hi, I’m @ChemicallyIncorrect
-- 👀 I’m interested in procrastinating my degree.pdf and *working with A+ co-efficient of performance*
+- 👀 I’m interested in
-- 🌱 I’m currently learning How to tackle different *forms* of humans and humanoids
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on BeingThe~Sane~
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ➡soumya.biswas2002@gmail.com

 <!---